pointlesspun/hand-of-cards/README.md

 * App (app.js): entry point and configuration of the application.
   * HandOfCardsComponent (hand-of-cards-component.js): contains the event handlers and the carousel.
-    * Carsousel (cards-carousel.js): maintains the active cards and contains the cards
-        * Card (card.js): layout of the actual card.
+    * Card (card.js): layout / transform of the actual card.

 ## Status